lucasns97/lucasns97/README.md

 lucasnseq.describe_me()

 # What I say
->> Developer, scientist and passionate about things in life.
+>> I'm a developer, scientist and passionate about things in life.
 ```

 ---